a11yproject/a11yproject.com/_posts/2013-05-11-skip-nav-links.md

 </body>
 {% endhighlight %}

-**Disclaimer**: The mechanism by which skip navigation links work had for some time been broken in Webkit based browsers and has only [recently been fixed](https://code.google.com/p/chromium/issues/detail?id=37721).
+**Disclaimer**: The mechanism by which skip navigation links work had for some time been broken in Webkit based browsers and has [not yet been fixed](https://code.google.com/p/chromium/issues/detail?id=37721).
 Until these browsers release the fixes, you may need to use a javascript polyfill to make skip nav links work.

 ### Notes